 4. Webinar: Teachers will be made familiar with the Mastory concept and storyline through an onboarding webinar before the pilot study begins.

-The development and testing of all these components has already begun with priority students and their teachers in Chicago.
+The development and testing of all these components have already begun with priority students and their teachers in Chicago.
 We believe it is crucial for our priority students (Black and Latinx students and students who experience poverty) to really enjoy Mastory and to stay engaged with the story and its characters.
-Thus, we have dedicated ample time and resources to the co-creation, testing and improvement of the Students’ App and Dashboard before the pilot study year.
+Thus, we have dedicated ample time and resources to the co-creation, testing, and improvement of the Students’ App and Dashboard before the pilot study year.

-In order to measure the changes that we are aiming for, we need to know when and how the four components of Mastory were applied (utilization), how they were used (usability) and how useful students and teachers found them (usefulness).
+In order to measure the changes that we are aiming for, we need to know when and how the four components of Mastory were applied (utilization), how they were used (usability), and how useful students and teachers found them (usefulness).

-To ensure that we can capture authentic voices of priority students, we will apply a variety of data collection methods, including focus groups, interviews, in-app surveys which include open-ended questions, and digital usage data logs.
-Digital data collection will happen continuously, while surveys, interviews, and focus group meetings will be conducted before midterm and near the end of the school year.
+To ensure that we can capture the authentic voices of priority students, we will apply a variety of data collection methods, including focus groups, interviews, in-app surveys which include open-ended questions, and digital usage data logs.
+Digital data collection will happen continuously, while surveys, interviews, and focus group meetings will be conducted before the midterm and near the end of the school year.

 We will analyze the collected data quarterly and at the end of the pilot study year with the assistance of our research partner, the AIR.
 As a relatively small organization, we can quickly respond to the findings that emerge from our data analysis.
-We can adjust the course just-in-time and determine with great accuracy which changes in the project lead to what consequences.
+We can adjust the course just in time and determine with great accuracy which changes in the project lead to what consequences.

-After the final analysis, we will publish the results not only as a scientific study, but also as a public booklet to inform students, parents, teachers, school directors and districts about the study results.
+After the final analysis, we will publish the results not only as a scientific study but also as a public booklet to inform students, parents, teachers, school directors, and districts about the study results.

 Conducting such an extensive study involving several researchers, approximately 500 students, 15 teachers, and other school personnel over a year is quite costly.